Sapatgram

-Sapatgram (IPA: ˈSapatgram) is a town and a Municipality Board Area in Dhubri district in the Indian state of Assam.
+Sapatgram (IPA: ˈSapatgram) is a town and a municipality board area in Dhubri district in the Indian state of Assam.

 Geography

 Sapatgram is located at 26.33°N 90.13°E. It has an average elevation of 27 metres (88 feet).

-It is on the river Sankosh.It is a border town in between Dhubri and Kokrajhar Districts of Assam.
+It is on the River Sankosh.It is a border town in between Dhubri and Kokrajhar Districts of Assam.
 The distance between Dhubri and Sapatgram is 47.6 km.

 Demographics

-Sapatgram is one of the oldest towns in Dhubri District of Assam.
-According to the 2011 Census, it is a Class-IV Town.
-The Town area is 2.95 km2 = 4,123.1 inhabitants/km2.
+Sapatgram is one of the oldest towns in Dhubri district.

+According to the 2011 Census, it is a Class-IV town.
+The town area is 2.95 km2 = 4,123.1 inhabitants/km2.
 The total population of the town as per 2011 census is 12,163.
-An average of (+03%) population growth has been recorded in between 2001 and 2011.
-Males constitute 51% of the population and females 49%.
-Sapatgram has an average literacy rate of 85%, higher than the national average of 59.5%.
-Male literacy is 88%, and female literacy is 78%.
-In Sapatgram, 10% of the population is under 6 years of age.
+An average of (+03%) population growth was recorded between 2001 and 2011.
+Males constituted 51% of the population and females 49%.
+Sapatgram had an average literacy rate of 85%, higher than the national average of 59.5%.
+Male literacy was 88%, and female literacy was 78%.
+In Sapatgram, 10% of the population were under 6 years of age.

 The town is inhabited by Bengali and Assamese speaking people.

 History

 Sapatgram is an ancient human habitation.
-Originally Sapatgram belonged to the ancient Koch Hajo (1581-1616) Kingdom under Raghudev and his son Parikshit Narayan of the Koch dynasty that stretched from Sankosh river in the west to the Bhareli river in the east on the north bank of River Brahmaputra.
+Originally Sapatgram belonged to the ancient Koch Hajo (1581-1616) Kingdom under Raghudev and his son Parikshit Narayan of the Koch dynasty that stretched from Sankosh River in the west to the Bhareli River in the east on the north bank of River Brahmaputra.
 It was created by dividing the Kamata Kingdom then under Nara Narayana in medieval Assam.

-The western boundary, the Sankosh river, is roughly the boundary between the present-day Assam and West Bengal.
+The western boundary, the Sankosh River, is roughly the boundary between the present-day Assam and West Bengal.
 The western portion of the Kamata Kingdom came to be called Koch Bihar.
 The name Hajo comes from a legendary king Hajo the Koch, an ancestor of the Koch dynasty, who ruled over the Rangpur district in present-day Bangladesh and some regions of Assam.

 In 1602, the Nawab of Dhaka and a Mughal governor moved by Lakshmi Narayan (ruler of Koch Bihar) and others attacked Parikshit Narayan, the ruler of Koch Hajo.
 Parikshit was defeated at Dhubri in 1614.

 The Mughals then appointed Kabisekhar as the kanungo and instructed Sheikh Ibrahim Karori to set up a Mughal system of administration.
 The Mughals appointed Bijit Narayan, son of Parikshit Narayan, as the zamindar of the region between river Sankosh and Manas.
 And he became the founder of the Bijni branch of the Koch royal family which finally settled in Abhayapuri.

 Sapatgram on the Sonkosh became a part of two estates—Bijni and Porbatjoha.
 The line of demarcation ran through the middle of the present township of Sapatgram.

-After the independence Sapatgram came under Goalpara District which was created by the British in 8th March 1876.
-At present Sapatgram is a prominent town of Dhubri district which was created splitting Goalpara district in 1983.
-8th March is the Birth Date of Sapatgram.
+After independence, Sapatgram came under Goalpara District which was created by the British in 8 March 1876.
+At present Sapatgram is a prominent town of Dhubri district which was created by splitting Goalpara district in 1983.